Chatting with Knitwear Designer La Maison Rililie

 This is quite hard to answer… there is nothing specific that inspires me.
 I mostly design things that I personally would like to wear and that I find flattering.
 It also needs to be a project that keeps my interest and curiosity going, so my main focus is always the construction of each piece and how to achieve things with techniques that I sometimes have to make up myself so that they work out the way I imagined.
 This is actually the most exciting part of every design and the final look more or less comes together while experimenting on the construction.

 When you’re designing a new project say Orza Pullover how does it evolve from an idea to the actual knitted garment?
-Could you talk us through the process.
+Could you talk us through the process?

 I always start with a general outline of an idea (like the different raglan slope for the back in the case of Orza) and then I start exploring and playing with it while working on the project.
 It’s while knitting the garment that I refine all the different aspects.

 It’s more of a Fine Art approach I am afraid: I never know what I will end up and the finished product has little to do with the first sketch I have had in my head.
 The big drawback with this kind of procedure is that it takes much more time for each pattern, but the freedom it gives me to be able to decide on what works and what doesn't in every given moment during production is very vital for me.
-Besides, I find that it’s much more fun to work creatively and to completely change tracks, than to just materialise an idea.
+Besides, I find that it’s much more fun to work creatively and to completely change tracks than to just materialise an idea.

-You’ve an amazing eye for colour, how do you decide on the colours you want to use in a design?
+You have got an amazing eye for colour, how do you decide on the colours you want to use in a design?

 Oh.. thank you!
 I don’t know really, it often seems quite haphazardly - but as I said, I had a very intense formal training in painting and after so many years of working with colour it comes quite naturally I guess.
 I like playing around with colours and often I just add a new one to the project while working because it “feels right”.
 I rarely think about rules but I am sure that they lurk around somewhere in my brain and that it’s not as an impulsive choice as I feel it is at the moment.